Margaret Williamson King

-Margaret Williamson King (1861-1949) was a Scottish author born in Ardrossan road, Saltcoats, Ayrshire Scotland.
+Margaret Williamson King (1861–1949) was a Scottish author born in Ardrossan Road, Saltcoats, Ayrshire Scotland.
 She used various pen names, including Veronica King and Madge King, and with her husband, William A. Rivers.

 Early life

 Margaret Alice Houston Williamson was born in Scotland, the daughter of Protestant Christian missionaries Alexander Williamson and Isabelle Dougall Williamson.
 Her parents were from Scotland, and both of them wrote books about their experiences in China.

 Career

 Books by King included two novels, Cousin Cinderella (1892) and Lord Goltho: An Apostle of Whiteness (1893).
-Books co-written with her husband appeared under the joint pen name "William A. Rivers", or crediting "Veronica and Paul King", and included Anglo-Chinese Sketches (1903), Eurasia: A Tale of Shanghai Life (1907), The Chartered Junk: A Tale of the Yangtze Valley (1910), Theodora's Stolen Family (1928), The Commissioner’s Dilemma: An International Tale of the China of Yesterday (1929) and Looking Inwards (1931).
-She also published one of her father's journals with one of her own, as Voyaging to China in 1855 and 1904: A Contrast in Travel (Heath, Cranton 1936).
+Books co-written with her husband appeared under the joint pen name "William A. Rivers", or crediting "Veronica and Paul King", and included Anglo-Chinese Sketches (1903), Eurasia: A Tale of Shanghai Life (1907), The Chartered Junk: A Tale of the Yangtze Valley (1910), Theodora's Stolen Family (1928), The Commissioner's Dilemma: An International Tale of the China of Yesterday (1929) and Looking Inwards (1931).
+She also published one of her father's journals with one of her own, as Voyaging to China in 1855 and 1904: A Contrast in Travel (1936).
 Madge King also wrote articles about China for British publications.

 The Kings wrote about their travels in the United States in two critical volumes, The Raven on the Skyscraper: A Study of Modern American Portents (1925) and Under the Eagle's Feathers (1926).